A YEAR TO SHARE MORE

 The Heroes of Derbyshire Awards

-Kevin, our Managing Director was nominated for the Volunteer of the Year Sector of the Heroes of Derbyshire award and attended the presentation night as a Finalist and was acknowledged as Runner Up.
+Kevin, our Managing Director was nominated for the Volunteer of the Year Sector of the Heroes of Derbyshire award and attended the presentation night as a Finalist, with three volunteers and was acknowledged as Runner Up for the second year.

 In July we were granted contracts to collect surplus food from two Lidl stores in Derby.